oscarcosta-git/Hangman-VB/README.md

 # Hangman-VB
-A simple Hangman game developed in Visual Basic as part of a Year 11 Software Design and Development course.
-This project was created to demonstrate core programming concepts such as string manipulation, control structures, user input handling, and basic GUI design.
+A classic Hangman game built in Visual Basic in 2023 as part of a Year 11 Software Design and Development course.

+This project demonstrates core programming concepts, including:

+- String manipulation
+- Control structures and loops
+- User input handling
+- Basic GUI design using Windows Forms

-The game allows players to guess a hidden word, with incorrect guesses gradually revealing parts of a hangman figure.
-Includes features like input validation, win/lose detection, and a basic UI.
+Players must guess a hidden word, with each incorrect guess revealing a part of the hangman figure.
+The game includes input validation, win/lose detection, and a simple, user-friendly interface.